New cosmological bounds on hot relics: Axions $\&$ Neutrinos: Results

-Table~\ref{tab.Results} summarizes the results obtained from our MCMC analyses for the $\Lambda\rm{CDM} + \sum m_{\nu} + m_a$ model considered in this work.
+Table~\ref{tab.Results1} summarizes the results for the axion-gluon thermalization channel obtained from our MCMC analyses of the $\Lambda\rm{CDM} + \sum m_{\nu} + m_a$ model.
 Figure~\ref{fig:figure1} shows the $68\%$ and $95\%$~CL contour plots for different cosmological parameters.

-As discussed in the introduction, a large degeneracy is expected between the axion and neutrinos masses, see Fig.~\ref{fig:figure1}, where a strong anticorrelation is clearly noticed from the allowed contours in the ($\sum m_\nu$, $m_a$) plane.
-Furthermore, these two parameters show identical degeneracies with other cosmological parameters and quantities such as $H_0$, $S_8$ and $\Omega_m$.
-Exploiting the last release of Planck's temperature and polarization (TT,TE,EE+lowP) data, we derive the 95\% CL upper bounds $\sum m_{\nu}<0.250\,\rm{eV}$ and $m_a<0.574\,\rm{eV}$ that are a factor of $\sim3$ better than those obtained in~\cite{DiValentino:2015wba} using the 2015 Planck data release.
-This is due to the lower values of $\tau$ and $N_{\rm eff}$ preferred by the Planck 2018 data release~\cite{Aghanim:2018eyx}.
+As discussed in the introduction, a large degeneracy is expected between the axion and neutrino masses, see also Fig.~\ref{fig:figure1}, where a strong anticorrelation is clearly noticed from the allowed contours in the ($\sum m_\nu$, $m_a$) plane.
+Furthermore, these two parameters show similar degeneracies with other cosmological parameters and quantities such as $H_0$, $S_8$ and $\Omega_m$.

+Exploiting the last release of Planck's temperature and polarization (TT,TE,EE+lowP) data, we derive the 95\% CL upper bounds $\sum m_{\nu}<0.324\,\rm{eV}$ and $m_a<8.35\,\rm{eV}$.
+Notice that due to the lower contribution in $\Omega_a\,h^2$ and $\Delta N_{\rm eff}$ expected by the axion-pion thermalization channel, the bounds on the axion mass are much less tight than those presented for the axion-pion case in Ref.~\citep{DiValentino:2015wba}.
+Indeed for the axion-gluon thermalization channel, eV axion masses correspond to high decoupling temperatures $T_{d}\gg T_c$ and for $T_d\gtrsim 150$ GeV all particles of the Standard Model are relativistic so that $g_{\star}\simeq 107,75$.
+From Eq. \eqref{na} one can notice that this will lead to a number density of relic axion $n_a\simeq7.5\,\rm{cm}^{-3}$ (that does not depend on the decoupling temperature), giving a very small contribution $\Delta N_{\rm{eff}}\simeq 0.027$ to the effective number of relativistic degrees of freedom, which is well beyond the constraining power of Planck data.